sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

-Lesson 4: Exploring the TT Motor
+Lesson 4: Mastering the TT Motor
 =================================

 In the previous lessons, we explored Mars rovers, their suspension systems, and delved into knowledge about Arduino.

 In this exciting course, we'll explore the workings of motors, a key component that drives Mars rovers.
-We'll understand the principles that power these motors and learn to control them using SunFounder R3 board and a sensor shield.
+We'll understand the principles that power these motors and learn to control them using SunFounder R3 board and a GalaxyRVR Shield.

 By the end of this course, you'll have a solid understanding of motor operation and hands-on experience in motor control.